by Saul McLeod published 2009, updated 2012

 Assimilation and Accommodation

-Jean Piaget viewed intellectual growth as a process of adaptation (adjustment) to the world.
+Jean Piaget (1952; see also Wadsworth, 2004) viewed intellectual growth as a process of adaptation (adjustment) to the world.
 This happens through:

 Assimilation Which is using an existing schema to deal with a new object or situation.